-One or more data bits should carry the leveling feedback to the controller across the DRAM configurations x8.
+One or more data bits should carry the leveling feedback to the controller across the DRAM configurations X16.
+On a X16 device, both byte lanes should be leveled independently.
 Therefore, a separate feedback mechanism should be available for each byte lane.
+The upper data bits should provide the feedback of the upper diff_DQS (diff_UDQS) to clock relationship whereas the lower data bits would indicate the lower diff_DQS (diff_LDQS) to clock relationship.